MathieuSeraphim/Vinelab-projects-recap/README.md

 # Sociata (Vinelab) projects recap

 From May to August 2019, I was an intern at Vinelab (rebranded to Sociata in 2022), in Beirut, Lebanon.
 I worked primarily on the research and development of Machine Learning solutions for Social Media analysis.
+This was done during my second year in Engineering School (4th year post High School), which required a 4-month internship during said year.\*
 Here is a quick recap of all my GitHub repositories linked to this internship, in chronological order.
 Keep in mind that as I was still in training, these projects may not be ideal in terms of code clarity or documentation.

 For professional reasons, I have decided to make said repositories private, though at time of writing, they are still accessible through GitFont links.
 You may access them by clicking on the following project names.

+\*: *To learn more about my work experience, feel free to consult [my LinkedIn profile](https://www.linkedin.com/in/mathieu-seraphim/).*

 ## [InstagramInfluencerFakeFollowerProportion](https://gitfront.io/r/MathieuSeraphim/G8L8BdyQ6UWK/InstagramInfluencerFakeFollowerProportion/)